sgerodes/RealAesthete/README.md

-To connect to raspberry us
+To connect to raspberry use
 ```zsh
 ssh pi@raspberrypisdextremeplus
 ```